 Hopefully, you’ve created a debt payoff plan so it’s easy to figure out where to put this extra income.
 Just pay toward the next debt in your plan.
-If you don’t have a debt plan, check out Your Streamlined Debt Plan for guidance.
+If you don’t have a debt plan, check out the free Debt Payoff Planner for guidance.

 If you’re lucky, the stimulus payment might pay OFF a debt.
 That’s definitely worth celebrating (see number 3).

 5. Invest your stimulus money in a retirement plan

 If you’re current on bills and out of debt, congratulations!
 That’s an amazing place to be.

 Put the unexpected income in your retirement savings if you are not:

 - on track to meet your retirement goals or

 - not investing 15% of your income in retirement

 Since this isn’t a planned contribution, make sure it won’t put your annual contribution over the limit for the type of account used.
 This table of retirement account types & limits will help you ensure you don’t contribute too much.

 6. Save for your next big purchase